Enterprise Products: Incidents

 On December 1, 2015, personnel from Enterprise discovered a spill at their West Cushing Tank Farm, in Cushing, Oklahoma.
 Approximately 42,000 gallons of crude oil were released within the terminal.
 A tank line had failed from internal corrosion.

 On November 29, 2016, an Enterprise Products pipeline exploded in Platte County, Missouri, burning about 210,000 gallons of an ethane propane mixture.
 There were no evacuations or injuries.
 The cause of the failure was stress corrosion cracking.

 On January 30, 2017, a road crew punctured the Seaway S-1 crude oil pipeline in Texas, which is jointly joined by Enterprise Products Partners and the Canadian Enbridge Inc. through the joint venture Seaway Crude Pipeline Company.
 Two days later, it was unclear how much oil had spilled over the nearby Highway 121 northeast of Dallas.
 After the incident, supply concerns reportedly helped push "oil prices 2% higher in early trading to nearly $54 a barrel.

 On December 6, 2017, an Enterprise Products pipeline exploded around 1:30 am near Loving, in southeast New Mexico.
 Eddy County officials asked residents within a 2-mile radius of the intersection of U.S. Highway 285 and State Road 31 to voluntarily evacuate.

 On August 21, 2020, a dredging vessel hit a submerged Enterprise Products propane pipeline, in the harbor of Corpus Christi, Texas, causing an explosion and fire.
 Five of the crew were killed, and, six others were injured.

+On December 5, 2024, private wells near Durango, Colorado were flooded with 12 feet of gasoline after 23,000 gallons leaked from a broken Enterprise Products pipeline.
+The spill is atop Florida Mesa, hundreds of feet above the Animas River.
+Detectors are now finding benzene seepage in intermittent springbeds running down the hillsides toward the river.